mars0i/majure/doc/tips.md

 inner class in `Students`.
 They were all equally fast.
 I suspect that the `proxy` version was no slower simply because this class doesn't do much.
-Note that `proxy` was much slower than `reify` when used to define the `Student` class.
+Note that `proxy` was much slower than `reify` when used to define the `Student` class in *alternativeStudentClasses2step*.

 Overall, `gen-class` is the most flexible way to create classes in Clojure.
 I used it define `Students`, subclassing `SimState`, and to define `StudentsWithUI`, subclassing `GUIState`.
-I don't think `proxy` can do everything needed for these classes.
+I don't think `proxy` can do everything needed for these cases.

 ### Mutable state